retaildevcrews/helium-csharp/README.md

 # run the validation tests
 # validation tests are located in the TestFiles directory

 pushd TestFiles
 webv -s localhost:4120 -f baseline.json

+# there may be a validation error on the /healthz/ietf test
+#   json: status: warn : Expected: pass
+# the "warn" status indicates a slower than normal response time
+# and will occasionally occur due to network latency

 # bad.json tests error conditions that return 4xx codes